Weapons Engineering Technician

 Weapons Engineering Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-If you already have a college diploma or Red Seal for a related civilian occupation, the CAF will assess your training and experience and optimize your progression following basic training.
-Basic training and military occupation training is required before being assigned to your first operational employment.
+The ideal candidate will already have a college diploma or Red Seal for a related civilian occupation, the CAF will assess your training and experience and optimize your progression following basic training.

 Non-commissioned Member Subsidized Training and Education Program